harvard-lil/website-static/app/_posts/2025-08-19-live-and-let-die-rethinking-personal-digital-archiving-memory-and-forgetting-through-a-library-lens.md

 * Who is your audience: your future self, family, a future researcher, a larger community?
 * What context needs to be retained for future understanding?
 * What kind of media captures this best: text, photo, audio, video, artifacts?
 Why did you choose what you did?
+* What items would you miss the most if digital platforms went down or the items became unavailable?
+(Make a list).
 * Should these items be available immediately, or unlocked after a certain amount of time?
 * Once opened, should the capsule remain accessible, or eventually disappear?

 Engaging in reflection like this can help individuals perform the difficult and deeply human work of curating your personal digital archive without being overwhelmed by the totality of your digital footprint.
-The result is an intentional experience that encourages curation, self-reflection, and aids the process of choosing what not to keep.
+Making this kind of digital housekeeping part of your established maintenance routine (like spring cleaning) helps make memory work an intentional and active process that encourages curation, self-reflection, and aids the process of choosing what not to keep.
 It is memory with intention.

 ## Memory craft: A call to action